- ad hoc provisioning profile

 A file that contains a developer’s development certificates, distribution certificates, and provisioning profiles.

 A type of signing certificate used during development that identifies a single developer on a team.
 It allows an app to launch on a device through Xcode.

 A type of provisioning profile that authorizes an app to use certain services and run on designated devices during development.
 This profile consists of a name, multiple development certificates, multiple devices, and an App ID.

 Used as a short form for a device that the app runs on when no distinction between the different devices is needed.
 For iOS apps, a device is an iPad, iPhone, or iPod touch.
 For tvOS apps, a device is an Apple TV.
 For watchOS apps, a device is an iPhone paired to an Apple Watch.
 For Mac apps, a device is a Mac computer.

 - device ID

-A way of uniquely identifying an iOS or Mac device.
+A way of uniquely identifying an Apple device including a Mac computer.